 Address: 209 N Wall St, Hot Springs, MT 59845

-As you travel throughout Montana, you’ll see towns built in just about every era of modern American history, from the Wild West to the present day.
-If you want to take a trip back to the 1930s, consider visiting Symes and the Symes Hot Springs Hotel & Mineral Baths, which is located in the aptly named Hot Springs, Montana.
+As you travel throughout Montana, you’ll see towns built in almost every era of modern American history, from the Wild West to the present day.
+If you want to take a trip back to the 1930s, consider visiting Symes and the Symes Hot Springs Hotel & Mineral Baths in the aptly named Hot Springs, Montana.

 This unique venue is a historical landmark and features 1930s Mission-style architecture with an outdoor mineral flow pool.
 Guests of the hotel can enjoy the pool, as well as the day spa in this hotel of total escapism.
 The pool is open to any visitor willing to pay the entry fee, so you don’t need to stay at the hotel to use the pool.

-If you’re traveling with your tent or RV, the facility offers RV hookups and tent spots.
+The facility offers RV hookups and tent spots if you’re traveling with your tent or RV.
 RV and tent reservations come with two passes to the pool.
-The facility also has an espresso bar that’s popular with locals and a restaurant called the Symes Bathhouse Grill & Cantina.
+The facility also has an espresso bar popular with locals and a restaurant called the Symes Bathhouse Grill & Cantina.